ArchibaldChain/Statistical-Learning-Project/Report.md

 - Test set: randomly chosen 1/3 of origin sets.

-And we will use test set to assess our model.
+And we will use test setting to assess our model.
 Besides, the variable of "chas" is already dummied.

 #### 1.2 Data Visualization